AasanAIOfficial/Qevira-AI/README.md

-# 🤖 Aasan AI
+# 🤖 Qevira AI

-Welcome to Aasan AI!
+Welcome to Qevira AI!

-Aasan AI is a smart AI assistant designed to help everyone in:
+Qevira AI is a smart AI assistant designed to help everyone in:

 - 🇮🇳 Hindi
 - 💬 Hinglish